Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Continuous-time Dynamics and Shadow-Walk Algorithm

 \section{Continuous-time Dynamics and {\sc Shadow-Walk} Algorithm}

-We established in the last section that the shadow of the negative gradient $\mathbf{d}_{\x_t}^\Pi$ is indeed the best ``local'' direction of descent (Lemma \ref{best local direction}), and a true measure of the primal gap since convergence in $\|\mathbf{d}_{\mathbf{x}_t} ^\Pi\|$ implies optimality (Lemma \ref{primal gap optimality}).
-Having characterized the parametric projections curve, the natural question is if a shadow-descent algorithm that walks along the directional derivative with respect to negative gradient at iterate $\x_t$ , converge linearly?
-We start by answering that question positively for continuous-time dynamics.
+{ Consider an itereative descent method for solving $\min_{x \in \mathbb{R}^n} h(x)$ and let $x^{(t)}$ be an iterate of this method.
+If we were to take an $\epsilon$ step in any direction from $\iter{x}{t}$ to minimize $h$, then we would move along the negative gradient, i.e., $\iter{x}{t} -\epsilon \nabla h(\iter{x}{t})$, since it results in the highest local progress as the negative gradient is the direction of steepest descent in unconstrained optimization.
+Furthermore, it is known that the algorithm obtained by walking along the negative gradient, i.e. gradient descent, has linear convergence for smooth and strongly convex functions in unconstrained optimization \cite{Karimi_2016}.
+However, the negative gradient may no longer be feasible for constrained optimization.} We established in the last section that the shadow of the negative gradient ${d}_{\iter{x}{t}}^\Pi$ is indeed the best ``local'' direction of descent (Lemma \ref{best local direction}), i.e. it is steepest descent direction for constrained optimization and is a true measure of the primal gap since convergence in $\|{d}_{\iter{x}{t}} ^\Pi\|$ implies optimality (Lemma \ref{primal gap optimality}).
+Having characterized the parametric projections curve, the natural question is if a shadow-descent algorithm that walks along the directional derivative with respect to the negative gradient at iterate $\iter{x}{t}$, converges linearly.
+We start by answering that question positively in continuous-time.